paolobenve/myphotoshare/README.md

 * generate minified css and js through external api
 * parallel thumbnail generation

+Features added in version 2.0:

+* A date tree is builded, permitting photo to be seen by year, month, date
+* When a photo is viewed, the user can switch between the folder and the date the photo was taken
+* Better error management: if folder is wrong, show root folder; if image is wrong, show album
+* In addition to former invocation (with albums and cache paths), photofloat can be invoked with one parameter: the customization file, which adds many configuration variables; web site appearance now is very customizable:
+* - choose between cascade, parallel and mixed thumbnails generation
+* - fhoose between putting thumbnails in cache dir or in subdir, by 2-letters, from folder md5 or beginning of folder
+* - thumbnail can be spaced
+* - album thumbnails can be showed different from images ones
+* - jpeg quality can be set
+* - 3 different thumbnail types: square (photofloat's classical), fixed_height (the size determines the height, the width will depend on orientation), canvas (square thumbnail containing the whole image)
+* - page title, font sizes, colors and background colors can be customized
+* - photo names can be shown below thumbnails when showing an album
+* - initial language support
+* - albums and cache server folders can be anywhere, even on another server (obviously, they will be generated on a pc and then uploaded wherever)
+* (to do) share buttons

 It is, essentially, the slickest and fastest, most minimal but still well-featured photo gallery app on the net.